BOW + ARRO

 Understanding Active and Passive ETFs

 Active ETFs are managed by investment professionals who aim to outperform a particular benchmark or index.
 These managers regularly buy and sell assets within the fund to capitalize on market opportunities, applying their expertise and research to achieve higher returns.
 In contrast, passive ETFs are designed to mirror a specific index, aiming to match its performance rather than beat it.
-They often have lower fees and tend to offer a broader exposure to an entire market sector or index.
+They often have lower fees and tend to offer broader exposure to an entire market sector or index.

 Marketing Strategies: Active vs. Passive